Inviting Writing: The Mother-in-Law’s Kitchen

 Relationships can be complicated, sure.
 But relationships with kitchens?
 It turns out people have very intense affection, respect and even fear for these rooms.
 For this month’s Inviting Writing, we’ve read about dorm kitchens, tiny kitchens and kitchen boundary issues, and now Somali Roy tells us about intimidating kitchens.
-She is a freelance writer based in Singapore.

 Making Friends With the Kitchen